Guadeloupe: Waterfalls

 Guadeloupe is home to 100 waterfalls and cascades.
 Some of the most well-known or visited include Acomat Falls (Saut de l'Acomat), Carbet Falls (Chutes du Carbet), Crayfish Waterfall (Cascade aux Écrevisses), and Lézarde Falls (Saut de la Lézarde).
 All of the waterfalls are located on the island of Basse-Terre.

 Demographics

 The population of Guadeloupe was estimated to be 378,561 on 1 January 2024.
 The population is mainly Afro-Caribbean.
 European, Indian (Tamil, Telugu, and other South Indians) around 35,617, Lebanese around 9,000, Syrians around 10,000, and Chinese are all minorities.
 There is also a substantial population of Haitians in Guadeloupe who work mainly in construction and as street vendors.
 Basse-Terre is the political capital; however, the largest city and economic hub is Pointe-à-Pitre.

 The population of Guadeloupe has been decreasing by 0.8% per year since 2013.
-In 2017 the average population density in Guadeloupe was 240 PD/km2, which is very high in comparison to metropolitan France's average of 119 PD/km2.
+In 2023 the average population density in Guadeloupe was 236 PD/km2, which is very high in comparison to France's average of 108 PD/km2.
 One third of the land is devoted to agriculture and all mountains are uninhabitable; this lack of space and shelter makes the population density even higher.